mitnk/h2okv/README.md

 A Toy KV Database (Server).

-## Project Current Status

-A merely working POC.
-See To Do List Below for details.

 ## Build & Run Server

 A simple `cargo run` in root of the repo should do the job: